SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/reference/Visio_styleguide.md

 ## More information

-A wide range of Visio examples can be found on [DataMiner Dojo](https://community.dataminer.services/use-cases/).
+A wide range of Visio examples can be found in the [use case library](https://community.dataminer.services/use-cases/) on DataMiner Dojo.